Still in largely original condition, this wonderful David Thurlow modern house in Cambridge is on the market.

 The kitchen/breakfast room has some lovely cabinetry and tiled surfaces, with a utility also featuring fitted cupboards and space for large appliances.

 The ground floor also has two bedrooms and a bathroom, with more bedrooms on the first floor.
 The first one has a full-height vaulted ceiling, part transparent roof, and fitted storage, with a further bedroom offering much the same.

 Finally, the upper has a study/landing area, a rear landing linen cupboard with slatted shelving, and the main family bathroom.

 The outside space covers something like 0.22 of an acre, which also includes a detached garage, covered parking to the front, and a gravel driveway.
 Gardens too, with a mature front garden, a paved side garden plus lawns, mature trees, and a timber deck area to the rear.

 A lovely place to look at and almost certainly, to live in too.
-The house is on the market with a guide price of £1,500,000.
+The house is on the market and reduced from its original price.
+The guide price of this is now £1,350,000.